Laxmannegi/C-I/README.md

    they are implicilty called and more over these constructor are first to execute under any class.
 3. **Static constructor can't be parameterized** so overloading static constructor are not possible.

+**Static Constructors vs Non-Static Constructors:**
+ - If a constructor is explicitly declared by using a static modifier we call that constructor as static constructor whereas rest of other are non-static constructors only.
+ - Constructors are responsile for initializing fields/variables of a class, static fields are initialized by static constructors and non-static fields are initialized by non-static constructors.

+- Static constructor are responsible in initializing static variables and these constructors are never called explicitly they are implicilty called and these constructor are executes immediately once the execution of a class starts more over it's the first block of code to run under a class.
+  Non-Static constructor are responsible in initializing non-static fields and these constructors must be explicitly( when we are create instance of a class) called. non-static constructor executes only after create the instance of class as well as each and every time the instance of class is created.

+- In the life cycle of a class static constructor executes one and only one time whereas non-static constructor executes for zero of no instances are created and "n" times if "n" instances are created.
+- Non-static constructors can be parameterized but static constructor cannot have any parameter because static constructors are impliclity called and more over it's the first block of code to run under the class.
+- Non-static constructors can be overloaded where as static constructor can't be overloaded.

+- Every class contain an implicit constructor if not defined explicilty and those implicit constructor are defined based on the following criteria:
+  - Every class except a static class contains an impicit non-static constructor if not defined with an explicit
+    constructor.
+  - Static constructors are implicitly defined only if that class contains any static fields or else that constructor will not be present at all.

 **Why constructure are need in our class?**

 - Every class requires a constructor to be present init if we want to create an intance of that class.